nationalarchives/da-ayr-design-documentation/architecture-design-records/002-Django-keycloak-integration.md

 - [django-allauth](https://github.com/pennersr/django-allauth)
 - [mozilla-django-oidc](https://github.com/mozilla/mozilla-django-oidc)

-The recommendation is to use the `mozilla-django-oidc` library: it is an opensource library from the mozilla community, it is released under the MPL 2.0 license, it is maintained by the community and the latest release is `3.0.0` from 14th of Nov 2022.
+The recommendation is to use the `mozilla-django-oidc` library:
+* it is an opensource library from the mozilla community,
+* it is released under the MPL 2.0 license,
+* it is maintained by the community
+* and the latest release is `3.0.0` from 14th of Nov 2022.

 ## Consequences

-N/A
+This [GitHub repository](https://github.com/nationalarchives/da-ayr-webapp) will be used to implement the integration.

 ## References